HugoPhibbs/SmartObjectLibrary/specs.md

 We don't (yet) have solid data sources for all of the above information.
 We can atleast start with readily available IFC objects (i.e. from online), and then add attributes to this

+## Querying

+Can use BIMServer for this, it provides its own QL which we can use - instead of writing everything in pure python.

+Steel manufacturers may provide information that we can use.